 So, there I was, snuggled beneath my warm down comforter, thinking about all kinds of random things, when I sighed—deeply—and then internally smacked myself upside the head.
-How could I lay there, obsessing over such trivialities when I was so blessed to be even lying in a warm bed and have an intact roof over my head?
+How could I lay there, obsessing over such trivialities when I was blessed to be even lying in a warm, dry bed and have an intact roof over my head?

-Memories of growing up on Staten Island flooded my thoughts—surging about as quickly as hurricane Sandy had when it hit “The Island” just last week.
-The bleached, grey boardwalk of my childhood—the one that gave me splinters when I didn’t wear my flip-flops—is now gone—scattered like a giant’s discarded tooth picks—tossed onto foundations swept clean from raging winds and waves, where once, a school friend had invited me to spend the day at her family’s three-room Midland Beach bungalow.
-I remember being amazed at the amount of sand that had been allowed to pile up inside the house.
-Someone had actually started to build a sand castle under the sofa.
+Memories of growing up on Staten Island flooded my thoughts—surging about as quickly as hurricane Sandy did when it hit “The Island” just last week.
+The bleached, grey boardwalk of my childhood—the one that gave me splinters because I’d kicked off my flip-flops—is now gone—scattered like a giant’s used tooth picks—tossed onto foundations swept clean from raging winds and waves, where once, a school friend had invited me to spend the day at her family’s three-room Midland Beach bungalow.
+Growing up in a household where the vacuum cleaner hummed regularly, I remember being amazed at the amount of sand that had been allowed to pile up inside the house.
+Someone had actually built a sand castle under the sofa.
 Today, there is hardly a sign that the community ever existed at all—even the sand has been washed away.

 At least twice a year I think about the boy who lived next door—on Memorial Day and Veteran’s Day— which is why, I suppose, that today my meandering thoughts have ended up with him.
 This Sunday, 11-11-12 is Veteran’s Day—a day set aside for honoring and thanking those who have served in the United States Armed Forces.
 Even though I believe we are all capable of settling our differences amicably, I can still appreciate, respect, and honor anyone who has selflessly given of themselves, their time, and all too often, their sanity, life, and/or limb, so that I may enjoy the benefits of freedom.